Good Times In The ’50s

 1379 Glenrose Drive

 Good Times In The 50s.
 I liked living at this address.
 Many of my life’s fondest memories are from this time.
 I had good friends.
 I wasn’t crippled emotionally then.
 It’s the first place I remember living.

-I know my parents lived in another place but I don’t remember it.
+I know my parents lived in another area but I don’t know it.
 Clark Yospe and Steven Ruff were my two best friends.
-Clark lived about five houses south of my house and Steven lived about five houses north.
+Clark lived about five houses south of my house, and Steven lived about five houses north.
 I’m not sure what the correct spelling of Steven’s last name so I’ll go with Ruff.

 1958 to 1968